openfun/handbook/README.md

 # FUN handbook

-In this handbook you will find best practices we introduced at [FUN](https://www.fun-mooc.fr) \(France Université Numérique\); it is mainly focused on technical considerations of FUN's mission, _i.e. _ how we code collaboratively, how we communicate with remote worker, etc.
+In this handbook you will find best practices we introduced at [FUN](https://www.fun-mooc.fr) \(France Université Numérique\); it is mainly focused on technical considerations of FUN's mission, _i.e._ how we code collaboratively, how we communicate with remote workers, etc.